Osteopathic Medicine Services

 - Childhood health problems such as colic, difficulty feeding, reflux and recurrent ear infections

 - Joint pain

 - Numbness and tingling (carpal tunnel syndrome, disc injuries, sciatica, thoracic outlet syndrome and Reynaud’s syndrome)

 - Pregnancy related ailments, such as lower back pain, carpal tunnel syndrome, round ligament pain, headaches, nausea and vomiting

 Doctor’s of Osteopathic Medicine, (D.O.) represents one of the two types of fully licensed physicians in the United States.
 Both MDs and DOs attend medical school, attain board certification, and have equal rights to practice medicine, prescribe medications, order tests, and perform surgeries.
-DOs receive additional training in anatomy and learn osteopathic manipulative treatment (OMT).
+DOs receive additional training in anatomy and learn Osteopathic Manipulation Treatment (OMT).

 What to Expect

 During your first visit, a detailed history is obtained and a physical exam is performed.
 Your doctor will then use a highly sensitive method of feeling with their fingers or hands to diagnose problems in individual muscles, bones, soft tissues and nerves.
 After a diagnosis is made, your doctor will work with you to develop a customized treatment plan, which can begin immediately.